ArnoVdH/photoblog/content/blog/2020/donations.md

 **Why?** I've been using LibreOffice for some years now, and OpenOffice before that (of which LibreOffice is a fork).
 The OpenOffice project has become irrelevant since the acquirement by Apache, but LibreOffice is very much an active and thriving project.
 I started using it somewhere in 2013 when writing my master thesis and have been very happy with it.

 ### Brumaire
+**Who?** [Kat Zoekt Thuis](https://www.katzoektthuis.be/) is an organization that acts as a network of foster families for stray cats and kittens.
+They operate mainly in the region of Ghent and Brugers.

+**Why?** [Our two cats](/img/rops_alma.jpg) are adopted through them and are such a wonderful addition to our lives.
+But the organization works through gifts and voltuneers and doesn't receive any subsidies.
+Since we can't help on a practical level, I decided to help them a little financially.

 ### Frimaire